Research Boot Camp for New Faculty

 Fall 2014 Schedule

 All sessions are from 2:00PM to 4:30PM in Old Main 109 on the following Fridays:

 The Office offers a semester-long Research Boot Camp every spring term for new full-time faculty in their first two years at Marshall.
-In the space of seven sessions during the semester, RBC members engage in a total of 17 intensive on-site hours of research writing.
+In the space of six sessions during the semester, RBC members engage in a total of 15 intensive on-site hours of research writing.
 Each session also includes time for individual progress reports.

-Participants must clear their schedules, make a commitment to attend all work sessions for the Spring boot camp, and submit a work plan in advance of the first meeting.
+Participants must clear their schedules, make a commitment to attend all work sessions, and submit a work plan in advance of the first meeting.
 (Instructions will be sent after you register.)
 Faculty at the South Charleston campus will be accommodated remotely via polycom link.
 Those who complete the full boot camp will receive $100 in travel funding.

 If you would like to make substantial progress on your research, then Research Boot Camp is for you!
 BYOL (bring your own laptop).
 CTL will provide high-quality energy foods (no twinkies!).
 All sessions will convene in Old Main 109.

 Questions?
 Call Karen McComas at 6-2983 or email at email@example.com.